Welcome to the nullplatform API!

 - Use

-to update specific fields. - Use
+PATCHto update specific fields. - Use

-to replace the entire resource.
+PUTto replace the entire resource.

-on NRN API fully replaces the NRN content.
-We recommend using PATCH
+PUTUsing PUT on NRN API fully replaces the NRN content.
+We recommend using PATCH unless you're really sure of what you're doing.

 Permissions and access controlβ